-If input of a value is required in the respective fixture, the TNC shows a highlight at the lower end of the screen.
-Enter the requested value, e.g. jaw width of a vise, and confirm with the ACCEPT VALUE soft key
+If input of a value is required in the respective fixture,

-▶ When all measuring tasks are checked off by the TNC, complete the measuring process with the COMPLETE soft key
+- the TNC shows a highlight at the lower end of the screen.
+Enter the requested value, e.g. jaw width of a vise, and confirm with the ACCEPT VALUE soft key When all measuring tasks are checked off by the TNC, - When all measuring tasks are checked off by the TI complete the measuring process with the COMPLETE soft key